subshell/o-neko/README.md

 * You need Helm charts for each project you want to deploy.
 The charts need to be hosted in a chart registry.
   * Currently we support standard Helm chart registries and Helm GCS
   * The Docker image tag and the image pull policy need to be configurable
-* O-Neko works with kubernetes versions 1.10.0 - 1.22.1 (these versions are officially supported by the Kubernetes client library we use)
+* O-Neko works with kubernetes versions 1.10.0 - 1.23.3 (these versions are *officially* supported by the Kubernetes client library we use)

 ## How does it work?